-This is a phrase our family used often over the holidays.
-Our grandchildren are young - ages two and five.
+This is a phrase our family often uses over the holidays.
+Our grandchildren are young - ages 2 and 5.
 Our son and daughter-in-law have wondered when the right time to tell them that their grandmother has Alzheimer's.

 Obviously, they are too young to understand the whole concept.
 And, right now, "Grandma forgets sometimes" is probably good enough.

 Alzheimer's advocate Maria Shriver wrote a book called "What's Happening to Grandpa?"
 I gave a copy to our daughter-in-law as it may help her explain things to the children when they are a little older.

 It has been a while since I read the book, but it handles Alzheimer's and related dementias in a great story format.
 I have spoken with others that have also used the book for family members, and they told me that it helped answer a lot of questions young minds have.

 There are other books out in the marketplace that deals with the subject, but this is the only one I am familiar with.

 Since I am an avid advocate for talking about Alzheimer's, my personal thought is that our little ones need to be aware of the changes they see in me.